-Cisco Systems released new firmware versions for some of its small business routers and wireless LAN controllers in order to address vulnerabilities that could allow remote attackers to compromise the vulnerable devices or affect their availability.
+Cisco Systems released patches for its small business RV Series routers and firewalls to address vulnerabilities that could allow attackers to execute arbitrary commands and overwrite files on the vulnerable devices.

 Most Popular Reviews

 - 1 Star Wars Death Star Bluetooth levitating rotating speaker review

 - 2 Finally!
 LG OLED TV 2016 range review